tomhrr/cosh/doc/all.md

     $ (1 2 3) 0 + foldl
     6

-Each of the above functions can accept a generator instead of a list, and if the function results in a list when called with a list, it will result in a generator when called with a generator.
-Similarly, they can also accept sets as arguments.
+Each of the above functions can accept a generator or a set as an argument, instead of a list.

 Anonymous functions can be used inline in these calls: